davidalbers/BumperBotArduino/BLEControllerSketch/README.md

 # DGABluetoothRobotArduino

 An modified version of example code for the RedBear BLE Shield which acts as a simple controller for a robot.
-Arduino code which should be paired with this project is in DGABluetoothRobot.
+Arduino code which should be paired with this project is in DGABluetoothRobot!!!

 License
 Copyright (c) 2012-2014 RedBearLab